 A standby generator can be expensive – often costing $15,000 or more – but one having is a great investment.
 It can potentially increase the resale value of your home by 3% to 5%, according to Consumer Reports.
 However, the generator has to be part of your home’s electrical system for the long term and in good condition when you plan to put your home up for sale.

-If you have any more questions about installing a whole-home or standby generator in your home, call the professionals at Art Plumbing, AC & Electric in Boca Raton at 561-391-1048.
+If you have any more questions about installing a whole-home or standby generator in your home, call the professionals at Art Plumbing, Air Conditioning & Electric in Boca Raton at 561-391-1048.
 We’ve been in the business for decades, so you know with Art, you’re never left in the dark.